Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Introduction

+Varied motivations, including the theory of string-links and spaces of embeddings $\R^m\into \R^n$ \cite{TW17,TW19}, polynomial functors on free groups \cite{HPV15,PV18}, and unstable cohomology of moduli spaces, lead to the following hard open problem. \begin{goal} Characterize the $\Out(F_g)$-representations $H^*_c(F(\bigvee_{i=1}^g{S^1}, n); \Q)$ for all finite wedges of circles. \end{goal}

+This problem is essentially out of reach with our methods due to the fact that representations of $\Out(F_g)$ are in general not semi-simple.
+However, after semi-simplification they become a direct sum of factors arising from $\GL_g(\Z)$-representations.
+The present work focuses therefore on the simpler question of determining only these composition factors, ignoring the extension problem of these factors.

+We situate this problem as a special case of configurations on wedges of spheres of arbitrary dimension.
 Let $X = \bigvee_{i\in I} S^{d_i}$ be a finite wedge of spheres, possibly of different dimensions $d_i \geq 1$.
-Our main object of study is the rational cohomology with compact support $H^*_c(F(X,n);\Q)$, how it varies as the number and dimensions of spheres vary, and its structure as a certain polynomial functor.
+Our main object of study is the rational cohomology with compact support $H^*_c(F(X,n);\Q)$ (or rather an associated graded thereof), and how it behaves under continuous maps, in particular as the number and dimensions of spheres vary.
+This seemingly more general problem turns out to be no harder, as it is governed by a kind of \emph{polynomial functor} which is entirely determined by its values on wedges of circles, as explained next.

-These cohomology groups are related via Schur-Weyl duality to Hochschild-Pirashvili cohomology of $X$ -- a homotopy invariant depending on a coalgebra, recalled in \S\ref{sec:hochschild}.
-The relation of the two is known to some experts, but it does not appear in the literature in a form that we can readily use.
-For the benefit of the reader we give the following identification.
-Let $A_{(n)} = \Q[\epsilon_1,\ldots,\epsilon_n]/(\epsilon_i\epsilon_j \mid i\leq j)$ be the square zero algebra on $n$ generators, equipped with an $\SymGroup$-action permuting the generators; and let $A^{(n)}$ be its linear dual coalgebra.

-\begin{thm}[\textbf{Hochschild cohomology and configurations}] Let $X$ be a simplicial set with finitely many non-degenerate simplices, with geometric realization $|X|$.
-Then the cohomology $H^*_c(F(|X|,n), \Q)$ is isomorphic to the $(1,\ldots,1)$-multigraded component of Hochschild-Pirashvili cohomology of $X$ with coefficients in the coalgebra $A^{(n)}$.
-This isomorphism respects the $\SymGroup$-action on both sides, and is natural with respect to maps $X\to X'$.